MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-receiving-and-putting-away-in-advanced-warehousing.md

 3. In the **Location Code** field, enter WHITE.
 4. Choose the **Use Filters to Get Src.
 Docs.** action.
 5. In the **Code** field, enter **ACCESSORY**.
-6. In the **Description** field, enter **Vendors 10000 and 20000**.
+6. In the **Description** field, enter **Suppliers 10000 and 20000**.
 7. Choose the **Modify** action.
-8. On the **Purchase** FastTab, in the **Buy-from Vendor No. Filter** field, enter **10000&#124;20000**.
+8. On the **Purchase** FastTab, in the **Buy-from Supplier No. Filter** field, enter **10000&#124;20000**.
 9. Choose the **Run** action.
-The warehouse receipt is filled with four lines representing purchase order lines for the specified vendors.
+The warehouse receipt is filled with four lines representing purchase order lines for the specified suppliers.
 The **Qty. to Receive** field is filled because you did not select the **Do not Fill Qty. to Handle** check box on the **Filters to Get Source Docs.** page.
-10. Optionally, if you want to use a filter as described earlier in this section, choose the **Get Source Document** action, and then select purchase orders from the vendors in question.
+10. Optionally, if you want to use a filter as described earlier in this section, choose the **Get Source Document** action, and then select purchase orders from the suppliers in question.
 11. Choose the **Post Receipt** action, and then choose the **Yes** button.

-    Positive item ledger entries are created reflecting the posted purchase receipts of accessories from vendors 10000 and 20000, and the items are ready to be put away in the warehouse from the receiving bin.
+    Positive item ledger entries are created reflecting the posted purchase receipts of accessories from suppliers 10000 and 20000, and the items are ready to be put away in the warehouse from the receiving bin.

 ## <a name="putting-the-items-away"></a>Putting the Items Away
 On the **Warehouse Put-away** page, you can manage put-aways for a specific warehouse receipt document covering multiple source documents.
 Like all warehouse activity documents, each item on the warehouse put-away is represented by a Take line and a Place line.
 In the following procedure, the bin code on the Take lines is the default receiving bin at WHITE location, W-08-0001.